marcosjmatos/Projects/ReadMe.txt

+GAME OF LIFE (John Horton Conway)

-press down key to pause
+press a key to pause

 left click to activate a cell
 right click to kill a cell